greim/hoxy/readme.md

 # Version 3.0

-As of August 2015 Hoxy has released version 3.0.
+Hoxy will soon release version 3.0.
 The purpose of this release is to simplify the API and better support ES6.
 Notable changes: